Rich Energy: Sponsorship

 In October 2018, Rich Energy became title sponsor of the Formula One Haas Team.
 During a tumultuous 2019 campaign for the American team, Rich Energy left the team in September of that year.
 Originally, the company intended to get a sponsorship deal with Williams.
 However it is unclear whether the team rejected their offer or Rich Energy simply changed their mind.
 Rich Energy also attempted to purchase for £100 million the Sahara Force India team which had been put into administration by the High Court at the time.
 Storey claimed the deal had been finalised, however this was denied by the Indian racing team.

 In February 2020, Rich Energy was announced as the new title sponsor of British Superbike Championship race entrant OMG Racing.

 In July 2020, Rich Energy was announced as a sponsor of BTCC driver Michael Crees, who drives for BTC Racing.

 In 2021, Rich Energy branding could be seen on the BTCC Vauxhall Astras of Jason Plato and Daniel Lloyd.

+In April 2022, Storey did a deal for Rich Energy to become title sponsor of BTC Racing in the British Touring Car Championship.

 Controversies

 Brand legitimacy

 Controversies regarding Rich Energy's credibility began to spread in the days following Rich Energy's attempt to purchase the Force India Formula One team.
 Internet forums and social media posts questioned the legitimacy of the company.
-The company's financial documentation became exposed through Companies House.
+The company's financial documentation was available through Companies House.
 Former CEO William Storey had denied the claims multiple times, stating that Rich Energy had produced 90 million drink cans, and that it was backed by £4 billion worth of endorsements despite there being no financial information corroborating this claim.